B-Paweekorn/Reaction-wheel-inverted-pendulum/README.md

 - **Bang-bang Controller**:
-The swing up control routine and the stabilizing control routine are switched between -15 to 15 degree.
+The swing up control routine and the stabilizing control routine are switched between -15 to 15 degree

 &nbsp;&nbsp; <img src="https://github.com/B-Paweekorn/Reaction-wheel-inverted-pendulum/assets/122732439/79e6d6d3-9ab2-49eb-a58b-3ad10a96a96b" width="480">

 - **Brake Controller**: Used as reduced energy of RWIP when RWIP have too much energy for stabilze